ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/matrix-timeseries.md

 This chart uses colour to represent data as two dimensional matrix.
 Values in a dataset can be assigned colours in few ways value.

-### Custom threshold Bucketing
+### Custom Buckets

+Custom buckets allow user to define:
+- the bucket count
+- the bucket sizing and boundaries
+- the bucket colours

-If custom buckets thresholds are defined in the visualisation definition:
-- Bins the value within the appropriate custom bucket.
+If custom buckets are defined in the visualisation definition values are binned within the appropriate custom bucket.

-### Using the RAG value
+### RAG score

+RAG scores will be available in datasets through a a scoreing engine.
+This is currently in development and will be available to use.

 If RAG values are present in the data
 - The max RAG value is used to determine the total number of buckets.